robece/microservices-aks/challenge-01/README.md

 # Challenge 1

-Microservices CI/CD on Azure Kubernetes Service challenge is designed to foster learning via implementing Cloud Native DevOps practices with a series of steps, the sample solution is based on .NET Core microservices presented as containerized services on Azure Kubernetes Services and Azure DevOps Pipelines.
+Microservices CI/CD on Azure Kubernetes Service challenge is designed to foster learning via implementing Cloud Native DevOps practices with a series of steps, the sample solution is based on .NET Core microservices presented as containerized services on Azure Kubernetes Services with Azure DevOps Pipelines and GitHub Actions.

 ## Services